0x213F/website-0x213F/_posts/2022-07-16-how-to-be-an-owner.md

 after reading the previous section, **_the owner begins to worry about their assets:_**

-* are my employees really trying their hardest?
+* _"are my employees really trying their hardest?"_
-* are my employees really passionate about making me richer?
+* _"are my employees really passionate about making me richer?"_

 _the owner_ needs to ensure their workers are productive and motivated.